 - Using the rising BAC or mouth alcohol defense

-- Consulting with experts and witnesses that can prove you weren’t driving the vehicle or that you weren’t intoxicated
+- Consulting with experts and witnesses that can prove you were not driving the vehicle or that you were not intoxicated

-As you can see, DUI charges are serious, but they’re not hopeless cases.
+As you can see, DUI charges are serious, but they are not hopeless cases.
 So even though the odds may seem stacked against you, our Cypress DUI lawyers still have ways to help you fight against your charges.

 Is It Illegal to Refuse a Breathalyzer Test?

-In Cypress and the rest of California, police officers can request you take a breathalyzer test either during a traffic stop before they arrest you or after the arrest.
+In Cypress and across California, police officers can request you take a breathalyzer test either during a traffic stop before they arrest you or after the arrest.
 If they ask you to take a breath test before arresting you, that test is known as the “preliminary roadside screening,” or PAS, test.
 This test is optional, and you can legally refuse to take it.

 However, if you get asked to take a test after being arrested as police are processing you, refusing it can have consequences.
 This breath test is required by law.
 If you refuse to take the test at this point, you can face extra penalties like a longer license suspension or extra jail time.